snap-contrib/snapista/docs/index.md

 The community has replied to this by creating numerous wrappers around the SNAP execution engine (GPT) command.

-This documentation refers to another SNAP GPT Python wrapper called snapista.
-The goal of snapista is to:
+This documentation refers to yet another SNAP GPT Python wrapper called _snapista_.
+The goal of _snapista_ is to:

 *   ease the programmatic generation of SNAP GPT graphs in a Pythonic way
 *   provide access to all operators of all existing toolboxes